pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 Other objects are equivalently **not virtual**, for example those that have existed before we enter the current code block.

+The most obvious problem that we need to fix now is the assumption that every allocation can be removed.
+So far we only looked at small programs where every allocation could be removed, or equivalently, where every object is virtual.
+A program that creates virtual objects, stores into and loads from them, and then forgets the objects.
+In this simple case removing the allocations is fine.
+As we saw in the previous section, it's also fine to have a virtual object reference another virtual, both allocations can be removed.

+What are the cases were we *can't* remove an allocation?
 To remove the assumption of the first version of the optimizer that every allocation can be removed, we will use a simple heuristic.
 The heuristic is as
 follows: if a reference to a virtual object ``a`` is stored into an object ``b``